 |Grand Opening at Former Location|

 Eventually, the library moved to a modest, rent-free, little house graciously provided by Mark Jensen, and remained there for several years.

 In 2009, the library was incorporated by the Town of Edgewood, and relocated to an office building just off of Highway 344.
 Because the move allowed for an increase in services and programming the library quickly outgrew the space.
 In 2016 plans were put into motion to re-purpose a portion of the former Edgewood Elementary School.
 Work began in March 2017 and the library re-opened in June 2017.

 Our Wonderful Volunteers

 The library is mostly staffed by our friendly and helpful volunteers from, you guessed it, our community!
 To this day, the Edgewood Community Library owes much of its success to its staff of hardworking and selfless volunteers.
 These 20 or so volunteers have devoted hours upon hours of their personal time, energy, and resources to ensure that our community receives the best opportunities possible.
 In addition to our regular volunteer staff, many others from our community have generously volunteered their time and talents in support of the library over the years.

-The Town of Edgewood currently employs two full-time librarians who are both certified by the New Mexico State Library and never say, "Shhh!"
-Library Operations Manager, Andrea Corvin and Library Specialist, Barbara Hambek immensely enjoy working for and with the public and love to create fun, family-friendly, and culturally enriching activities for the community!
+The Town of Edgewood currently employs one full-time librarian who is certified by the New Mexico State Library and never says, "Shhh!"
+Library Operations Manager, Andrea Corvin, immensely enjoys working for and with the public and loves to facilitate fun, family-friendly, and culturally enriching activities for the community!